awsdocs/amazon-efs-user-guide/doc_source/efs-enforce-encryption.md

 Following, you can find details about how to enforce encryption at rest using Amazon CloudWatch and AWS CloudTrail\.
 This walkthrough is based upon the AWS whitepaper [Encrypt Data at Rest with Amazon EFS Encrypted File Systems](https://d1.awsstatic.com/whitepapers/Security/amazon-efs-encrypted-filesystems.pdf)\.

+**Note**
+Currently, you can't enforce encryption in transit\.

 ## Enforcing Encryption at Rest<a name="efs-enforce-overview"></a>

-Your organization might require the encryption of all data that meets a specific classification or is associated with a particular application, workload, or environment\.
-You can enforce data encryption policies for Amazon EFS file systems by using detective controls that detect the creation of a file system and verify that encryption is enabled\.
-If an unencrypted file system is detected, you can respond in a number of ways, ranging from deleting the file system and mount targets to notifying an administrator\.
+Your organization might require the encryption at rest of all data that meets a specific classification or that is associated with a particular application, workload, or environment\.
+You can enforce policies for data encryption at rest for Amazon EFS file systems by using detective controls\.
+These controls detect the creation of a file system and verify that encryption at rest is enabled\.

+If a file system that doesn't have encryption at rest is detected, you can respond in a number of ways\.
+These range from deleting the file system and mount targets to notifying an administrator\.

-If you want to delete an unencrypted file system but want to retain the data, you should first create a new encrypted file system\.
-Next, you should copy the data over to the new encrypted file system\.
-After the data is copied over, you can delete the unencrypted file system\.
+If you want to delete an unencrypted\-at\-rest file system but want to retain the data, first create a new encrypted\-at\-rest file system\.
+Next, copy the data over to the new encrypted\-at\-rest file system\.
+After the data is copied over, you can delete the unencrypted\-at\-rest file system\.

-### Detecting Unencrypted File Systems<a name="efs-detecting-unencrypted"></a>
+### Detecting Files Systems That Are Unencrypted at Rest<a name="efs-detecting-unencrypted"></a>

 You can create an CloudWatch alarm to monitor CloudTrail logs for the `CreateFileSystem` event\.
-You can then trigger the alarm to notify an administrator if the file system that was created was unencrypted\.
+You can then trigger the alarm to notify an administrator if the file system that was created was unencrypted at rest\.

 ### Create a Metric Filter<a name="efs-create-unencrypted-filter"></a>